 There is much more to Cambodia than its recent history, and I really enjoyed the two weeks that I spent here, as a trip to Southeast Asia is not complete without it.

 If you’re interesting in meaningful travel, then here are 9 ethical things to do in Cambodia:

 1. Pay your respects at the killing fields

 The killing fields in Phnom Penh are a stark reminder of the horrors of the Khmer Rouge regime.
-Listening to the audio guide paints a real picture of the barbarity that people had to live with, which is a lesson we all need to know.
-Entry is $5 and you can bike or take a tuktuk from the centre.
+Listening to the audio guide paints a real picture of the barbarity that people had to live with then and now.
+It’s a lesson we all need to know.
+Entry is $5 and you can bike or take a tuk-tuk from the centre.

 2. Give blood

 Blood stocks used to be low in Cambodia, but they’re steadily improving and you can do your bit by donating a pint of the good stuff in Phnom Penh or Siem Reap.
 It goes without saying that you should only go to a reputable hospital.

 I highly recommend watching the Phare Circus while you’re in Cambodia as it’s a fun way to connect with the culture and support young people in the arts.

 Phare Ponleu Selpak – The Brightness of the Arts – is a Cambodian non-profit arts school located in Battambang, offering support to children and young people.
 You can also watch their shows in Siem Reap as well.